feltor-dev/feltor/config/README.md

 ### General Remarks
  - If MPI is used in connection with the gpu backend, the mpi installation needs to be **cuda-aware**
- - when `icc` is used as the C++ compiler the `-restrict` option has to be used to enable the recognition of the restrict keyword
+ - if `icc` is used as the C++ compiler the `-restrict` option has to be used to enable the recognition of the restrict keyword